bryanvaz/vfnet/README.md

   * IOMMU Grp: This is the IOMMU group that the device is in.
 This is useful for determining which devices can be passed through to a VM together.
   * Device Path: This is the path to the device in sysfs.
 This is useful for debugging purposes.
 * VF Network Devices:
+  * Mac Address: This is the MAC address of the VF.
+Most drivers will deterministicly generate the MAC address, so the MAC address will remain constant across reboots.
   * Parent: This is the parent device of the VF.
   * Parent BDF: This is the PCI address of the parent device.